THE VFA PIONEER HISTORIES PROJECT

 MJC: And tell me a little bit about your background and how you think it might have led to the life you led, or some insights into your feminism, if that’s related.

-I was very aware of that, like every other girl who was paying attention to anything.
-You could be a nurse, you could be a teacher, maybe there were a couple of others, but those were the biggies.
+I assumed I would be a teacher.
+Partly out of interest and partly because, in those days, there were only a few things a girl could be.
+I was very aware of that, like every other girl who was paying attention.
+You could be a nurse, you could be a teacher – maybe there were a couple others, but those were the biggies.
 And I chose teacher because I was such a reader.
-Everyone said, “Well, of course you should,” blah, blah, blah, blah, blah.
+Everyone said, “Well, of course you should.”

 MJC: Now, I gather you’re no longer in Cleveland.

-JA: Right.
-Correct.
-My father’s family were all Great Lakes region.
-I was living in Chicago, and the family moved a lot.
-I had also lived in Milwaukee.
-I had lived briefly in Waukegan, lived for a few years in Gary, Indiana.
-You get the idea.
-We were on the move.
+JA: Correct.
+But my families did live in the Great Lakes region, and I lived in Chicago during most of the years I was learning about what we can call real life.
+When I was growing up, the family moved a lot.
+I lived briefly in Milwaukee, and for a few years in Gary, Indiana.
+You get the idea; we were on the move.
 For many and complex reasons.
-Nothing hideous or ugly, but serious and of course, for the parents, in ways that I was certainly not aware of, it was rough.
+Nothing hideous or ugly, but serious, and, for the parents, in ways that I was certainly not aware of then, it was rough.

-We were teaching in this township north of Chicago, and we were accused of petty, stupid things like not keeping attendance correctly.
-And everybody, literally everybody, including the students, knew that’s not what it was about.
-They, the school board, were very upset about the attitudes of the students, who were far more politically conscious than I was.
-They were teaching me about that stuff, and to this day, I’m grateful to them.
+We were falsely accused of petty things; not keeping attendance correctly is my favorite example of that falsity/pettiness.
+But everybody, literally everybody, certainly including the students, knew that’s not what it was about.
+They, the school board, were upset by the attitudes and actions of the students – many of whom were far more politically conscious than I was – and were unable to imagine that their children had independent minds and ideas.
+Those students were teaching me – and to this day I’m grateful to them.

-And during that summer, I had a very late period, I thought, “Oh, boy, pregnant.
-Not a good time.
-Have to get an abortion.
-Don’t know who to talk to.”
-Had a friend who was a medical student and called him and bless his mind and heart, he called me back in less than 24 hours.
-And he said, “Everybody here,” meaning at the medical school, the University of Illinois in Chicago, their medical school in 1970.
-Everybody he talked to there said, “Call this number and ask for Jane.”
+And here’s the Jane connection: During that summer, during the trial, I had a very late period and thought, “Oh, no!
+Pregnant!
+Not a good time to make a person – I’ll have to get an abortion.”
+I had a friend who was a medical student; I called him.
+Bless his heart and mind, he called me back in less than 24 hours.
+He said, “Everybody here ….” (the medical school at the University of Illinois campus in Chicago) “… says ‘Call this number and ask for Jane.’”

 MJC: Oh, my heavens.

 JA: Isn’t that wonderful?
-I just love it.
-At the med school, they said, “Oh, here’s where to go in Chicago.”
-And so, I did.
-I called that number, and I got Ruth, who said her name was Jane, of course, as we all did, and we talked a long time.
+I love it.
+At the med school, in that pre-Roe time, some people had told him, “Oh, here’s where to go in Chicago.”
+And so I did.
+I called that number, and I got Ruth (who said her name was Jane), and we talked for a long time.
 I mean, a long time.
 Totally not connected to booking an appointment.
-We just hit it off, and she said, “You should get a pregnancy test.”
-Like, oh, yeah, that makes sense.
-But I was so freaked out, that other than thinking clearly now, of course I understand.
-That’s very common.
+We just hit it off.
+(In our conversation she said, “You should get a pregnancy test.”
+Um, oh, yeah, that makes sense.
+But I was so freaked out – a common response, I soon learned – that I’d not even thought of it!)

-Anyway, long story short or shorter than it has been, I wound up not being pregnant on that occasion.
-Called her back to tell her.
-Again, we talked for a very long time and she said to me, “Listen, we’re going to be taking in new counselors in just a couple of months.
+Anyway, long story short (well, shorter than it has been), I wasn’t pregnant, and called her back to tell her.
+Again we talked for a very long time, and she said, “Listen, we’re going to be taking in new counselors in a couple of months.
 I think you might be interested.”
-And although nothing about this had ever occurred to me before, I said, “Yes, I think I may be interested.”
-And then just a couple of months later, I went to this meeting that she called me about which was held in a small church on Fullerton Parkway on the north side of Chicago.
+And, although nothing like this had ever occurred to me before, I said, “Yes, I might be interested.”
+So, then, just a couple months later, I went to a meeting she called to tell me about, in a small church on Fullerton Parkway on the north side of Chicago.

-And that’s where I met some of the then current Janes, and a handful of maybe, half a dozen of us who had said, “Yes, I think I might be interested,” and I joined up.
-It all fits together now when I think of it, either answering a question like yours or trying to map out my own political, personal, emotional, et cetera, history.
-But then, it was just the next step, the next step, the next step.
+That’s where I met some Janes, and some other women who had probably said “Yes, I might be interested.”
+And I joined up.
+It all fits together now when I think of it, either answering a question like yours or trying to map out my own political, emotional history.
+Back then, it was just taking the next step, then the next step, and the next step.
 And when I joined, I loved it.
 I loved it.
-I went to the meetings once a week, every week.
-And that was the beginning.
+I loved working in the abortion service.
+I went to those meetings once a week, every week.
+That was the beginning.

 MJC: Were you still living near the school or out in the suburbs?

-And like I say, I believe that that whole experience, including that decision making process, if we can even call it that, was part of my political education, and certainly not only allowed me to join a criminal underground in the world of abortion health care, but also prompted me to be able to say, “This is something real, valuable, useful, and I can do it.”
-They gave me a context.
-They educated this teacher, and so I could go in that direction.
+I do believe that whole experience, including the decision-making process, if we can call it that, was part of my political education, and not only allowed me to join an illegal underground providing abortion healthcare, but had prompted me to say, “This is something real, valuable, useful, and I can do it.”
+By firing me with such dishonesty, such hypocrisy, by upending my life, they had given me a new context.
+They had educated this teacher.

 MJC: Isn’t that a wonderful story and the contradiction of what people’s intentions are.
-Pressing, or whatever organizing you thought that you were participating in, and doing exactly the opposite.
+Whatever organizing you thought that you were participating in, and doing exactly the opposite.

 JA: Right.